traxys/nvim-flake/README.md

   This is done through the sources of the `flake.nix`.
 All plugins are prefixed with `plugin:`.
   Those plugins are overridden from `nixpkgs` with their source.
   There are also sources prefixed by `new-plugin:` that are automatically added to `pkgs.vimPlugins`.

+## Update

+The inputs are automatically updated using Github Actions, and checking that the neovim launches without any errors/warnings.